-Commercial property insurance is protection for lanlords who are renting their commercial property to 3rd parties to use to house their business.
+Commercial property insurance, is protection for landlords who are renting their commercial property to 3rd parties to use to house their business.
 The organisation, group or business who has a rental agreement with you allowing them to use your property for their business use is your tenant.
 This rental agreement between you and your tenant defines you as a landlord and qualifies you for commercial property insurance.

 Differences Between Commercial Landlord Insurance & Domestic Landlord Insurance

 There are two main areas that separate commercial property insurance from a residential landlord insurance policies are: